 Melanosis coli is a benign pigment disorder in which the lining of the large intestine, or colon, turns black or brown, usually as a result of laxative use.
-It does not pose any danger to a person’s health.

 Some research suggests that melanosis coli may even facilitate the diagnosis of benign and cancerous colon polyps.